 - Due Process of law: Manupatra.

-History of Due Process of law
+History of Due Process of Law

-Change of situation in India: Maneka Gandhi vs Union of India case (1978)
+Procedure established by law: Maneka Gandhi vs Union of India case (1978)

-In India, a liberal interpretation is made by the judiciary after 1978 and it has tried to make the term ‘Procedure established by law’ as synonymous with ‘Due process’ when it comes to protecting individual rights.
+In India, a liberal interpretation is made by the judiciary after 1978 and it has tried to make the term ‘Procedure established by law’ synonymous with ‘Due process’ when it comes to protecting individual rights.

-In Maneka Gandhi vs Union of India case (1978) SC held that – ‘procedure established by law’ within the meaning of Article 21 must be ‘right and just and fair’ and ‘not arbitrary, fanciful or oppressive’ otherwise, it would be no procedure at all and the requirement of Article 21 would not be satisfied.
-Thus, the ‘procedure established by law’ has acquired the same significance in India as the ‘due process of law’ clause in America.
+In the Maneka Gandhi vs Union of India case (1978) SC held that – the ‘procedure established by law’ within the meaning of Article 21 must be ‘right and just and fair’ and ‘not arbitrary, fanciful or oppressive’ otherwise, it would be no procedure at all and the requirement of Article 21 would not be satisfied.
+Thus, the ‘procedure established by law’ has acquired the same significance in India as the ‘due process of law clause in America.

 thanking u sir .very useful information about civil services .i more like this website.finally once again thanking u sir ………